About the Foundation

 - Ranked in top 100 among community foundations nationwide for asset size ($169 million), grants awarded ($17.6 million) and gifts received ($24.2 million) in 2012.
 Totals for 2013 (unaudited) include total assets of $186 million, $14 million in gifts and $14.6 million in grants.
 See more numbers here.

 - Founded in 1959 for and by the community as a perpetual public endowment.

 - Dedicated to driving positive change through grantmaking, convening and leading, and to leveraging donor giving to meet community needs forever.

-- Made up of more than 450 charitable funds established by individuals, families and businesses (average fund size $339,000, largest fund more than $20 million)
+- Made up of more than 450 charitable funds established by individuals, families and businesses (average fund size $376,800, largest fund $22 million)

 - Unique value with one-third of assets unrestricted by donors, allowing maximum flexibility to address community issues

 - Serves Jefferson, Shelby, St. Clair, Blount and Walker counties

 - Member of the Council on Foundations and certified in compliance with national standards for community foundations